Chapter 1. Interesting Places, Interesting People

 Chainsaw guy is scraping his chainsaw at their feet on the concrete.
 Sparks are flying.
 As the chainsaw roars.
 Several girls run screaming.

 This scenario plays out all night.
 Night after night.
 All month.
 The death metal, chainsaws, banging and screaming.
-Full parking lots and wrapping lines of people I pass through to get into my loft.
+The full parking lots and wrapping lines of people I pass through to get into my building or out to walk my dog Dutch.

 Eventually something happened.